leckieje/electiontrolls_2016/README.md

-# Double Bind
-### Fighting Trolls and Defending Free Speech in the 2016 Election
+# Double Bind: Fighting Trolls and Defending Free Speech in the 2016 Election

 ![Double Bind Header]()

 An incredible aspect of the 2016 presidential election was its capacity to surprise.
-Nearly 5 years later, and I still find myself in awe of the double bind social media companies found themselves in as result of how the election played out.
-One narrative that emerged was of Putin the Puppet master hiding deep within our news feeds.
+Nearly 5 years later, and I still find myself in awe of the double bind social media companies found themselves in as result of how that election played out.
+One narrative that emerged shorlty after the polls closed was of Putin the Puppetmaster hiding deep within our news feeds.
 Social media companies had become weapons in a new Cold War.
-On the other hand, in part by trying to address issues of election interference, these same social media companies were accused of choking out free speech at home.
-And misclassifications of legitimate speech as foreign trolls lead to accusations of bias and disenfranchisement.
+On the other hand, in part by trying to address issues of election interference, these same social media companies were accused of choking out free speech at home as misclassifications of legitimate speech as foreign trolling lead to accusations of bias and disenfranchisement.

-The project seeks to address the double bind grown out of the 2016 election using natural language processing (NLP) and machine learning, to classify trolls while avoiding the misclassifications of legitimate speech.
+This project seeks to address the double bind grown out of the 2016 election using natural language processing (NLP) and machine learning, to classify trolls while avoiding the misclassifications of legitimate speech.
 The results will highlight the contradictory nature of this difficult problem and make some suggestions for further research.

 ---